 German shepherds make incredible pets!
-But if you have other pets, such as cats, you may wonder if they can coexist.
-After all, the German shepherd is a large and muscular dog that can potentially do a lot of harm to smaller animals.
+However, the German shepherd is a large and muscular dog that can potentially do a lot of harm to smaller animals.
+So if you have other pets, such as a cat, you may wonder if they can coexist.

-So, are German shepherds good with cats?
-Yes, German shepherds can absolutely be good with cats.
-However, this truly depends on how you raise them and the effort you put into socializing them.
-But when properly socialized, the German shepherd’s loyalty and protective nature to the pack will ensure they get along great with your cat.
+German shepherds can absolutely get along with cats.
+However, this depends on how you raise the dog and the effort you put into socializing them.
+When properly socialized, the German shepherd’s loyalty and protective nature to the pack will ensure they get along great with every member of the family, including your cat.

-Whether you have a German shepherd or plan to get one soon, there are things to consider.
-Read on to learn how to ensure your cat and canine get along without trouble.
+Whether you have a German shepherd or plan to get one soon, there are things to consider if you also own a cat.
+It’s not as simple as throwing the two together and praying for the best.
+Read on to learn how to ensure the two animals will get along.

 Table of Contents